CSFrequency/react-firebase-hooks/README.md

-# React Firebase Hooks
+# React Firebase Hooks (v2)

-A set of reusable React Hooks for [Firebase](https://firebase.google.com/).
+A set of reusable [React Hooks](https://reactjs.org/docs/hooks-intro.html) for [Firebase](https://firebase.google.com/).

 [![npm version](https://img.shields.io/npm/v/react-firebase-hooks.svg?style=flat-square)](https://www.npmjs.com/package/react-firebase-hooks)
 [![npm downloads](https://img.shields.io/npm/dm/react-firebase-hooks.svg?style=flat-square)](https://www.npmjs.com/package/react-firebase-hooks)

-> [Hooks](https://reactjs.org/docs/hooks-intro.html) are a new feature that lets you use state and other React features without writing a class and are available in React v16.8.0 or later.

 > Official support for Hooks was added to React Native in v0.59.0.
-React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase, although some of the Flow and Typescript typings may be incorrect - we are investigating ways to improve this for React Native users.
+React Firebase Hooks works with both the Firebase JS SDK and React Native Firebase, although some of the Flow and Typescript typings may be incorrect - we are investigating ways to improve this for React Native Firebase users.

+**This documentation is for v2 of React Firebase Hooks which is currently at the Release Candidate stage for testing.
+For v1 documentation, click [here](https://github.com/CSFrequency/react-firebase-hooks/tree/v1.2.1).**

 ## Installation

 React Firebase Hooks requires **React 16.8.0 or later** and **Firebase v5.0.0 or later**.

 ```
-npm install --save react-firebase-hooks
+npm install --save react-firebase-hooks@next
 ```

 This assumes that you’re using the [npm](https://npmjs.com) package manager with a module bundler like [Webpack](https://webpack.js.org/) or [Browserify](http://browserify.org/) to consume [CommonJS](http://webpack.github.io/docs/commonjs.html) modules.